tinyCodersDen/tinyCodersDen/README.md

 # Py-data-structure is now available via pip!
 [Download now](https://github.com/tinyCodersDen/py-data-structure)!
 Hi, I am a python programmer, but I also know languages like HTML, CSS, Javascript, C++, Bash, and Java.
 I am a coder who loves programming and is dedicated to learning new stuff!
 I am currently working on MongoDB and learning how databases connect to the web.
-If you have any suggestions for repos or improvments, tell me here!
+If you have any suggestions for repos or improvements, tell me here!
 You will also find some open source projects I make.
 <br>
 <br>
 ![](https://komarev.com/ghpvc/?username=tinyCodersDen&color=blue)